 These instructions assume that you have SQL Server Management Studio installed.

-- Using SQL Server Management Studio (referred to a SSMS throughout the rest of this instructions) connect to your ProCal SQL Server Instance.
-Typically this will be in the format [ServerComputerName]/TRANSMILLE (assuming that the default Instance name has been used).
+- Using SQL Server Management Studio (referred to a SSMS throughout the rest of these instructions) connect to your ProCal SQL Server Instance.
+Typically, this will be in the format [ServerComputerName]/TRANSMILLE (assuming that the default Instance name has been used).
 You will need a valid username and password.

 - In the navigation Pane on the left, click the small + next to databases and then click the + next to ProCal.